09 Early years practice policy

 - If the local authority decides that a statutory EHC plan

-is not necessary, it must notify the parents and inform the provider, giving the reasons for the decision.
-This notification must take place within 16 weeks of the initial request or of
+is not necessary, it must notify the parents/carers and inform the provider, giving the reasons for the decision.
+This notification must take place within 16 weeks of the initial

 - If the

-decision following an assessment is to compile an EHC plan the local authority should consult collaboratively with the parents in the preparation of the plan ensuring that their views and their
+decision following an assessment is to compile an EHC plan the local authority should consult collaboratively with the parents/carers in the preparation of the plan ensuring that their views and

-child’s preferences are taken into account and that plans describe positively what the child can do and has achieved to date.
+their child’s preferences are considered and that plans describe positively what the child can do and has achieved to date.

 - Plans are